dzikoysk/reposilite/reposilite-site/data/guides/infrastructure/archlinux.md

 **Cons:**
 - Packages must be built manually every update, which can be tedious.
 - Building packages takes time and computational resources.

-## From PolarRepo

-PolarRepo is an unofficial Arch Linux Repository.
-It is not verified by any Arch Linux staff, nor Reposilite developers, use at your own risk.

-To use PolarRepo, follow their [setup guide](https://onedev.polarian.dev/polarrepo#getting-started).

-**Pros:**
-- Prebuilt package, fast to install.
-- Updates automatically handled by the `pacman` package manager, which is the official package manager for Arch Linux.

-**Cons:**
-- Unofficial repository, uptime and download speeds may vary and can not be relied upon.
-- Unverified, **use at your own risk!**